tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 ###
 ### Model Iteration & Tuning
-I'll try to summarize the approach I took to find a solution that exceeded the benchmark validation set accuracy of 0.93.
+Here I'll try to summarize the approach I took to find a solution that exceeded the benchmark validation set accuracy of 0.93.
 Although some of the details got lost in the fog of war.
 I battled with these models for too many days.
 If you're curious, you can view a fairly exhaustive list of the models I tested [here](data/model-performance-summary-v2.xlsx).

 #### Phase 1
-The first steps were to get the most basic version of LeNet's CNN running and begin tuning it.
-I got 83% accuracy without any modifications to the model or preprocssing of the training data.
+The first steps were to get the most basic version of the LeNet CNN running and begin tuning it.
+I got 83% validation accuracy without any modifications to the model or preprocssing of the training data.
 Adding regularization and tuning the hyperparameters made the performance worse.
 So, I started to explore different types of architectures.

 #### Phase 2
 This is where I started making mistakes that cost me a lot of time (although I learned a lot in the process).
-In hindsight, I should have done two simple things: (1) start applying some basic preprocessing to the data and testing the performance impact, and (2) keep iterating on the LeNet architecture by incrementally adding and deepening the layers.
+In hindsight, I should have done two simple things at this point: (1) start applying some basic preprocessing to the data and testing the performance impact, and (2) keep iterating on the LeNet architecture by incrementally adding and deepening the layers.

 Instead, I started explore different architectures such as [DenseNets](https://arxiv.org/abs/1608.06993).
 Just look at this diagram from [the paper](); how hard could it be, right?

 Wrong.

 <img src='images/writeup/densenet.jpg' width="90%"/>

 DenseNets didn't seem overly complex at the time, and I probably could have gotten them working if I'd just focused on this.
 However, in parallel, I tried to get Tensorboard working.
-Trying to both of these at once was a disaster.
+Trying to tackle both of these at once was a disaster.
 In short, creating DenseNets requires a lot of nested functions to create all of the various blocks of convuloutional layers.
-Getting the Tensorboard namespaces to work, getting all of your variables to initialize properly, and getting all of the data to flow properly in and out of these blocks was a huge challenge.
-After a ton of research and trial and error, I ultimately abandoned this path. ¯\_(ツ)_/¯
+Getting the Tensorboard namespaces to work, getting all of your variables to initialize properly, and getting all of the data to flow in and out of these blocks was a huge challenge.
+After a bunch of research and trial and error (and coffee), I ultimately abandoned this path. ¯\_(ツ)_/¯

-I then tried to implement the (much simpler) inception framework discussed by Vincent during the lectures.
+I then tried to implement the (much simpler) inception framework discussed by Vincent [during the lectures](https://www.youtube.com/watch?v=SlTm03bEOxA).
 After some trial and error, I got an inception network running.
-But, I couldn't get them to perform better than 80% validation accuracy, so I abandoned this path as well.
+But, I couldn't get it to perform better than 80% validation accuracy, so I abandoned this path as well.
 I believe this approach could have worked, but by this point, I wanted to get back to the basics.
-So, I decided to focus on data preprocessing and iterating on the basic LeNet architecture (which I should have done from the beginning!
+So, I decided to focus on data preprocessing and iterating on the original LeNet architecture (which I should have done from the beginning!
 Arg.)

 #### Phase 3
-After a day of sleep, yoga, and meditation to clear my head...I got back to basics.
+After a day of sleep, yoga, and a few dozen ohms to clear my head...I got back to work.

-I started by applying simple transformations to the data and testing simple adjustments to the LeNet architecture.
+I started by applying basic transformations to the data and testing simple adjustments to the LeNet architecture.
 Model performance started to improve, but I still had a bias problem.
 In the beginning, my models were consistently overfitting the training data and therefore my training accuracy was high but my validation accuracy was still low.

 This is a summary of the tactics I deployed to improve performance.